T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

 ==============

-*Warning*: Contractor is made to solve complex problems, for the most part it presents a must less complex interface to you.
+*Warning*: Contractor is made to solve complex problems, for the most part it presents a much less complex interface to you.
 That being said, there is a bit of a hurdle to get it up and running, depending on what you are trying to automate.
 So, buckle in, this is going to be a lot of fun.